artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 Manage Rights holders records
 -----------------------------

-1. Users with editor and admin access permissions, can navigate to the :term:`main menu` located in the AtoM :term:`header bar` and click on the manage menu, then select Rights holders from the drop-down list.
+1. Users with :term:`editor` and :term:`administrator` access permissions can
+   navigate to the :term:`main menu` located in the AtoM :term:`header bar` and click on the |edit| :ref:`Manage <main-menu-manage>` menu, then select Rights holders from the drop-down list.
 AtoM will take you to a browse page for Rights holders.

 ..
 TIP::